Ice dance: Original dance

-The OD was first added to ice dance competitions in 1967.
+The OD or OSP (Original Set Pattern) was first added to ice dance competitions in 1967 (1983 in WC and 1984 in Olympics).
 It was called the "original set pattern dance" until 1990, when it became known simply as the "original dance".
 The OD remained the second competition segment (sandwiched between the CD and the free dance) until the end of the 2009–2010 season.
 Ice dancers were able to create their own routines, but they had to use a set rhythm and type of music which, like the compulsory dances, changed every season and was selected by the ISU in advance.
 The timing and interpretation of the rhythm were considered to be the most important aspects of the routine, and were worth the highest proportion of the OD score.
 The routine had a two-minute time limit and the OD accounted for 30% of the overall competition score.

 Canadian ice dancers Tessa Virtue and Scott Moir hold the highest OD score of 70.27 points, achieved at the 2010 World Championships.